Laravel-Backpack/PageManager/README.md

 ## Example front-end

-No front-end is provided (Backpack only takes care of the admin panel), but for most projects this simple example will be all you need:
+No front-end is provided (Backpack only takes care of the admin panel), but for most projects this front-end code will be all you need:

-1. Create a catch-all route at the end of your routes file:
+(1) Create a catch-all route at the end of your routes file:
 ```php
 /** CATCH-ALL ROUTE for Backpack/PageManager - needs to be at the end of your routes.php file  **/
 Route::get('{page}/{subs?}', ['uses' => 'PageController@index'])
     ->where(['page' => '^((?!admin).)*$', 'subs' => '.*']);
 ```

-2. Create ```app\Http\Controllers\PageController.php``` that actually shows the page.
+(2) Create ```app\Http\Controllers\PageController.php``` that actually shows the page.
 ```php
 <?php